ab-n3xt/website/popups-on-shopify.md

 # Popups on Shopify
 __April 15, 2024__

 I was helping one of my clients with their Shopify website when I realised Shopify doesn't offer a built-in feature to have a popup appear to new users visiting the website.
-A feature like this would help immensely to get users to sign up for a mailing list and get the latest on new promotions and products.
+A feature like this would help immensely to get users to sign up for a mailing list to get the latest on new promotions and products.

 Therefore, I decided to do some digging around in and found a quick and dirty way to get started.
 This guide will be for those who already know how to build websites with HTML/CSS/JavaScript, but I'll do my best to go step-by-step so even those without the experience can follow along.

 ## Approach
 To get started, I tried a bare-bone example of what I want to do, with as little code as possible.
 My goal was to have some text appear on the first visit, and then disappear if I visited the website again.